 Currently, I am working on a Historical Novella early 1900’s I don’t intend to rush this as I want to enjoy the experience and create the book as I wish.

 Also, The Writers Authors and Readers Group is my passion.
-A layman in Facebook skills landed me with the group accidently, but hey it has turned out to be awesome.
+A layman in Facebook skills landed me with the group accidentally, but hey it has turned out to be awesome.
 We have some fab people on there and I am happy to help others.
 You are welcome to join, send a request it really is inspiring!